Australia’s Society Desperately Needs These Eight Myths

 cannot happen and our experience from the way the original Commonwealth Bank of Australia operated from 1911 to 1923 is clear proof of this fact.
 It was only through the treachery of the Bruce Government in killing off the Bank in 1923 that has lumbered Australia

 in the never-ending debt spiral.
 A spiral that is now beyond any Government to control – UNLESS – they have the guts to make use of the magnificent gift given to them by the otherwise, antiquated and out of date 19th century British

 Myth No. 5—We have an independent and impartial judiciary

-becomes law.
+legislation that becomes law.
 It is further compounded by the refusal of the politicians to insist on proper reform to bring the many antiquated existing laws up to date.
-So many of the existing laws need to discard all the obsolete and irrelevant parts that go back decades
+So many of the existing laws need to discard all the obsolete and irrelevant parts that

-appointees are judges chosen and approved by the Prime Minister of the day.
-No Prime Minister is ever going to appoint a judge to the High Court of Australia who is not compatible to beliefs of the political party in power
+court when the appointees are judges chosen and approved by the Prime Minister of the day.
+No Prime Minister is ever going to appoint a judge to the High Court of Australia who is not compatible to beliefs of the political

 Of course, this does not include the millions locked up in “our” prisons or those prisons that are now run as profitable business enterprises.